Linear codes and incidence structures of bent functions and their generalizations: Further applications of the extended Assmus-Mattson theorem

 \subsection{Designs from APN functions with the classical Walsh spectrum}

-Recently, Tang, Ding and Xiong in~\cite{TangDing2019} proved that not only the vanishing flats $\VF(F)$ of differentially two-valued $s$-plateaued $(n,n)$-functions $F$ are 2-designs, but that the linear codes $\mathcal{C}_F$ and $\mathcal{C}_F^\perp$ support 2-designs.
+Recently, Tang, Ding and Xiong~\cite{TangDing2019} proved that not only the vanishing flats $\VF(F)$ of differentially two-valued $s$-plateaued $(n,n)$-functions $F$ are 2-designs, but that the linear codes $\mathcal{C}_F$ and $\mathcal{C}_F^\perp$ support 2-designs.

 \begin{result}\cite[Theorem 6.4]{TangDing2019} Let $F$ be a differentially two-valued $s$-plateaued $(n,n)$-function.
-Then the code $\mathcal{C}_F$ and its dual $\mathcal{C}_F^{\perp}$ support 2-designs. \end{result} As a corollary, this result implies that the linear codes $\mathcal{C}_F$ and $\mathcal{C}^\perp_F$ of all AB functions $F$ on $\F_2^n$ support 2-designs.
-Further we extend this statement by showing that the linear codes $\mathcal{C}_F$ and $\mathcal{C}^\perp_F$ of all APN functions $F$ on $\F_2^n$ with the classical Walsh spectrum, which form a superclass of AB functions, support 2-designs as well. \begin{definition} Let $F$ be an APN function on $\F_2^n$.
+Then the code $\mathcal{C}_F$ and its dual $\mathcal{C}_F^{\perp}$ support 2-designs. \end{result} As a corollary, this result implies that the linear codes $\mathcal{C}_F$ and $\mathcal{C}^\perp_F$ of all AB functions $F$ on $\F_2^n$, which belong to the class of APN functions with the classical Walsh spectrum, support 2-designs.
+In the following statement, we provide another subclass of APN functions $F$ on $\F_2^n$ with the classical Walsh spectrum, whose linear codes $\mathcal{C}_F$ and $\mathcal{C}^\perp_F$ support 2-designs. \begin{definition} Let $F$ be an APN function on $\F_2^n$.
 Without loss of generality we assume that $F(0)=0$.
-We say that the function $F$ has \emph{the classical Walsh spectrum}, if it is either \emph{AB}, i.e. $n$ is odd and
+We say that the function $F$ has \emph{the classical Walsh spectrum}, if it is either \emph{AB}, i.e., $n$ is odd and

 or $n$ is even and $F$ has the Walsh spectrum of the Gold APN functions $f\colon x\in\F_{2^n}\mapsto x^{2^i+1}$ with $\gcd(i,n)=1$, namely,

 \end{definition} Recall that the \emph{dual} of a Boolean bent function $f\colon \F_2^n\rightarrow\F_2$ is a bent function $\tilde{f}\colon\F_2^n\rightarrow\F_2$, defined by $\hat{\chi}_f(\aBold)=2^{n/2}(-1)^{\tilde{f}(\aBold)}$.
 Bending in his thesis~\cite{Bending1993} showed, how one can construct an incidence matrix of the addition design $\D(f)$ of a bent function $f$ on $\F_2^n$ with the help of the dual function $\tilde{f}$ of $\F_2^n$. \begin{result} \cite[Theorem 9.6]{Bending1993} Let $f$ be a bent function on $\F_2^n$.
 An incidence matrix $\mathbf{M}(\D(f))$ of the addition design $\D(f)$ can be constructed in the following way